neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 ### Treasury Watchdog

 The Treasury Watchdog is meant as a check on the Ecosystem Assembly, to make sure no malicious actors attempt to withdraw funds from any treasury wallets/accounts by taking advantage of the Ecosystem Assembly's decentralized nature.
-The Treasury Watchdog's main function is to identify malicious proposals that may target treasury accounts normally controlled by the Ecosystem Assembly.
+The Treasury Watchdog's main function is to identify malicious proposals that have been approved in rare cases and may target treasury accounts normally controlled by the Ecosystem Assembly.
 A Treasury Watchdog proposal to prevent such a withdrawal must be undertaken before or during the hold up period of the malicious Ecosystem Assembly proposal.

-#### Usage Scenarios
-A major scenario involving the Treasury Watchdog is when the Ecosystem Assembly must be abandoned due to being compromised, a process known as "forking governance".
-This process is described on the [Discussions and Proposals page](/docs/governance/proposals/#preventing-money-being-stolen-from-treasury-accounts).

-Like all Neon DAO Assemblies, the Treasury Watchdog also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.

 ### EVM Emergency Assembly
 The EVM Emergency Assembly is meant as a check on the Development Assembly, to make sure no malicious actors attempt to submit a malicious upgrade to the Neon EVM by taking advantage of the Development Assembly's decentralized nature.
 The EVM Emergency Assembly's main function is to prevent the Neon EVM being upgraded with malicious code.
-An EVM Emergency Assembly proposal to prevent such a withdrawal must be undertaken before or during the hold up period of the malicious Development Assembly proposal.
+An EVM Emergency Assembly proposal to prevent such an upgrade must be undertaken before or during the hold up period of the malicious Development Assembly proposal.

-#### Usage Scenarios
-A major scenario involving the EVM Emergency Assembly is when the Development Assembly must be abandoned due to being compromised, a process also known as "forking governance".
-This process is described on the [Discussions and Proposals page](/docs/governance/proposals/#preventing-evm-being-updated-with-malicious-code).

-Like all Neon DAO Assemblies, the EVM Emergency Assembly also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.